astrolabsoftware/fink-science/README.md

 - `xmatch`: returns the SIMBAD closest counterpart of an alert, based on position.
 - `random_forest_snia`: returns the probability of an alert to be a SNe Ia using a Random Forest Classifier (binary classification)
+- `snn`: returns the probability of an alert to be a SNe Ia using [SuperNNova](https://github.com/supernnova/SuperNNova)
 - `microlensing`: returns the predicted class (among microlensing, variable star, cataclysmic event, and constant event) & probability of an alert to be a microlensing event in each band using a Random Forest Classifier.
+- `asteroid`: Determine if the alert is an asteroid.

+You will find README in each subfolder describing the module.

 ## How to contribute